rpm-software-management/dnf5/doc/commands/distro-sync.8.rst

 with their latest available version from any enabled repository.
 It upgrades, downgrades or keeps packages as needed.

-Optional ``package-spec`` arguments could be passed to select only specific packages to be synced.
+Optional ``<package-spec-NPFB>`` arguments could be passed to select only specific packages to be synced.

 Options